 The UF College of Journalism and Communications has had six deans since it officially was named a College in 1967 and Rae O. Weimer, who had been director of the School since 1949, was elevated to Dean.
 Weimer retired the following year and was succeeded by John Paul Jones Jr., who served the College from 1968-1976.
 Ralph L. Lowenstein became the third Dean of the College in 1976 and served 18 years, stepping down in 1994.
-Terry Hynes, the first woman to serve as Dean of the College, followed Lowenstein and served served until 2006.
+Terry Hynes, the first woman to serve as Dean of the College, followed Lowenstein and served until 2006.
 John W. Wright II took the helm in 2006 and served for six years.
-Diane McFarlin became the sixth Dean of the UF College of Journalism and Communications in Jan.
-2013.
+Diane McFarlin became the sixth Dean, and first alumnus to serve, from 2013-2020.

 Rae O. Weimer, 1949-1968